BigBinnie/BigBinnie/README.md

 ### Hi there 👋

-- 🌚 Have nothing done but have fun
+- 🌚🤣 Have nothing done but have fun
-- 🤖 Work on dialogue system currently
+- 🤖 Work on the dialogue system currently
 - 🐰 Plan for a gap year